advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 This way, primbixes are designed to let people become engaged as a hobby, in addition to expert researchers working in this field to advance human knowledge.

+### List of open problems

+- Is the minimum primbix sequence infinite?
+- Can all primes be held in a single infinite-primbix?
+- Does all primes held by the minimum primbix sequence cover all primes?